-Antiperspirants are available either over-the-counter (OTC) or by prescription from your dermatologist.
+Antiperspirants are available either over-the-counter (OTC) or by prescription from your healthcare provider.

-Over-the-counter antiperspirants are now available in different strengths with “clinical” strength products offering the most sweat protection (but at a higher cost, approximately $2.99 for a low-end antiperspirant and $9.99 for a clinical strength one).
-Brands offering clinical strength include Secret, Gillette, Degree, Dove, Arrid, and Sure, as well as PerspireX, Certain-Dri and Hydrosal.
-These clinical strength products seem to provide improved sweat reduction compared to traditional over-the-counter antiperspirants, and with less skin irritation than prescription products like Drysol.
+Over-the-counter antiperspirants are now available in different strengths with “clinical” strength products offering the most sweat protection (but at a higher cost).
+Clinical strength products seem to provide improved sweat reduction compared to traditional over-the-counter antiperspirants, and with less skin irritation than prescription products.

 The most widely used active ingredients in antiperspirants are metallic salts.
-Clinical strength antiperspirants contain higher concentrations of active ingredients than “regular” strength over-the-counter antiperspirants (for example, both Secret and Secret Clinical Strength contain the ingredient aluminum zirconium tricholorohydrex, but Secret Clinical Strength features a concentration that is 25 percent higher.)
+Clinical strength antiperspirants contain higher concentrations of active ingredients than “regular” strength over-the-counter antiperspirants (for example, two antiperspirants might contain the ingredient aluminum zirconium tricholorohydrex, but the clinical strength version might contain a concentration that is 25 percent higher.)

 Prescription and specialty antiperspirants often contain aluminum chloride hexahydrate as an active ingredient.
 These are among the most effective antiperspirants but can cause skin irritation if instructions aren’t followed precisely.
-Aluminum chloride hexahydrate products include Drysol (60ml approx. $20) and Xerac AC (60ml approx. $18).
-Typically aluminum chloride hexahydrate concentrations of 10% to 15% are recommended for excessive sweating of the underarms.
+Typically, aluminum chloride hexahydrate concentrations of 10% to 15% are recommended for excessive sweating of the underarms.
 For managing sweaty hands or sweaty feet, higher concentrations are needed - usually around 30%.

 In general, experts recommend a systematic approach to combating hyperhidrosis with antiperspirants.
 Start with the most gentle-to-the-skin formulations (traditional over-the-counter products) and progress to clinical strength over-the-counter antiperspirants, and then try stronger and stronger products (such as prescription formulations) until relief is found.
 A number of antiperspirant makers support the work of the International Hyperhidrosis Society (IHhS) and are focused on the needs of hyperhidrosis sufferers.
 You can find out more about these companies and their products as well as discount offers on our Fan Faves page.
-If antiperspirants aren’t effective enough, talk to your practitioner about other excessive sweating treatment options including: iontophoresis for hands and feet and/or Botox injections for hands, feet, underarms, face/scalp, and other body areas, Qbrexza or Brella for underarms, or miraDry for sweaty underarms only.
+If antiperspirants aren’t effective enough, talk to your practitioner about other excessive sweating treatment options including: iontophoresis for hands and feet, Botox injections for hands, feet, underarms, face/scalp, and other body areas, Qbrexza or Brella for underarms, or miraDry for sweaty underarms only.
 (Watch our "Ask Me Anything" webinar about miraDry.)

 Avoiding skin irritation is the key to success with antiperspirants, prescription and non-prescription alike: follow the product’s instructions, follow your dermatologist’s recommendations, apply at night before bed as opposed to only in the morning, and apply to completely dry skin.

-Looking for the latest news, research and discounts related to excessive sweating?
-Sign up for the International Hyperhidrosis Society's News Blog.
+Looking for the latest news, research, and discounts related to excessive sweating?
+Sign up for the International Hyperhidrosis Society's (IHhS) News Blog.